 I’ll leave it up to others to debunk these misunderstandings in detail, but what I’d like to say here is this: Why is it important to you to even try to make these elaborate “scientific” claims?
 Such claims will not deepen your nondual awareness, nor will they somehow give you any more abilities to “create the world you want” than you have already.
 All they leave you with is a half-baked belief system which you’ll spend the rest of your life arguing with others about.
 At best, you can make a fairly decent living trying to explain it to others who will then believe that you are deep.
 But it is my contention that you are actually misleading people.

-The second explanation, on the other hand, is simple, clearly true (while not negating the first one), and actually can benefit you and other people.
+The second explanation, on the other hand, is simple, clearly true (while not negating the possibility of first one), and actually can benefit you and other people.
 Let’s look at it more closely.
 It seems as if everything is actually one thing (which is not a thing, but…).
-It seems like everything is infused with or made of consciousness.
+It seems like everything is infused with or made of consciousness (or emptiness).
 It seems as if a perfect, pure, endless, timeless, awareness unifies everything.
 As Nisargadatta puts it in one of a thousand similar quotes: The world you perceive is made of consciousness; what you call matter is consciousness itself.

 How is that possible?
+Does he actually mean that consciousness is the only reality, or is he saying something much more direct and comprehensible?
 Let’s look at it from a secular and scientific perspective.
 First of all, no human being has ever experienced the actual world.
 Your experience of the world comes to you through the signals of a group of peripheral devices, called “senses.”
 Those signals are then assembled in the brain into some kind of experience.
-It’s important to remember that this experience is a brain-generated hallucination or fantasy, not the actual outside world.
-It’s just like a really, really high-resolution VR.
+It’s important to remember that this experience is a brain-generated representation, not the actual outside world.
+It’s just like a really high-resolution VR.

 Secondly, no human being has ever experienced their own body for exactly the same reasons listed above.
 The nerve impulses from your body are assembled in the brain into an experience, but this is just a virtual representation of the body.
 Thirdly, the same is true for even your thoughts and emotions.

 Under those conditions, noticing that all thoughts, feelings, sensations, and sensory experiences are “one” is utterly clarifying.
 They are in fact all generated by one brain — yours.
 They are in fact pervaded by one consciousness — yours.
-Life and the world is in fact a dream — your dream.
+Your experience of life and the world is in fact a dream — your dream.
 This fact is utterly liberating when experienced from within.
 It is in fact total, seamless, stainless, pure nondual reality.
 One Taste.
 It.